How to Remove a News Article, Arrest Record, Police Blotter, and/or Mugshot from Google Search or the Internet

 How Long Does The Process Take?

 For almost all of our clients, time is of the essence.
 Every day the negative content remains on the Internet, they are caused further harm.
 We understand that.
-As far as how long the removal process will take, though, it is entirely out of our control.
-The contract you sign when you retain us as your content removal lawyers gives us six months to remove the content.
+However, it is entirely out of our control as far as how long the removal process will take.
+The contract you sign when you retain us as your content removal lawyers give us six months to remove the content.
 If, after that time, we have not successfully removed the content, you get a 100% refund of the fee.

 Please understand that we are working on removing your case as quickly as possible.
 We start working on every case right away.
 Moreover, it is crucial that we not become a nuisance to the organization by asking for updates on our requests too frequently.
 If we do, we could be seen as a nuisance and will likely be denied.
 Thus, we appreciate your patience as we balance these considerations as we work towards accomplishing your goal of obtaining a successful removal.

 There Are Numerous Negative Articles Posted About Me.
-What’s the Point of Hiring Your to Remove Them When You Might Not Be Able to Remove ALL of Them?
+What’s the Point of Hiring You to Remove Them When You Might Not Be Able to Remove ALL of Them?

 First, hopefully that will not be the case, and we can successfully remove all of the harmful content in your case.
 We won’t know until we try, so it makes sense to at least try.
 Often, we can remove all of the articles, even if there are numerous articles written about your situation.